-To advance your economy in a digital world, you need to ensure your local businesses, households, and organizations have the broadband they need and the capabilities to use it.
+To advance your economy in a digital world, ensure your local businesses, households, and organizations have the broadband they need plus the awareness and the capabilities to make practical use of it.

 How end users leverage technology is what we at SNG call ‘utilization’.
 For more than a decade we have studied how broadband and online practices impact businesses and people’s lives.
 In working with communities, regions, and states we have also assessed the costs of missing out from not having access, or not having the capability to effectively participate in an increasingly digital world.
 Below are some of our key research findings on the challenges most localities face and how they can overcome them to drive new local economic opportunities and improved quality of life through broadband and digital transformation.